 Until the 5th century, the cultural development of the Balts ran together, then the East Baltic complex split off.
 In the course of the 7th century regional cultures developed.

 Of the Baltic peoples, only Lithuanians and Latvians live on.

-The prehistory of the Balts
+What is the prehistory of the Balts?